input-output-hk/plutus-pioneer-program/docs/week1.rst

 The UTxO model, without the (E) is the one that was introduced by Bitcoin, but there are other models.
-Ethereum for example, uses the so-called account-based model, which is what you are used to from normal banking, where everybody has an account and each account has a balance and if you transfer money from one account to another then the balances get updated accordingly.
+Ethereum for example, uses the so-called account-based model, which is what you are used to from normal banking, where everybody has an account, each account has a balance and if you transfer money from one account to another then the balances get updated accordingly.